Brain-Modulation-Lab/bml/plot/bml_databrowser_README.md

 -   Easy data loading: The GUI allows users to load FieldTrip objects in your workspace just by typing them into the box.
 -   Data visualization: 50-channel simulataneous visualization with <1s update times.
 -   Channel selection: The GUI allows users to select which channels to visualize and, in the case of trialed data, visualize many trials from one channel.

+Feature requests:

+- y-axis scale bars for each individual channel, useful for comparing scales across channels

 System requirements